 When you look at this number weekly, it quickly shows how much demand you’re losing without realizing it.
 Many salons feel busy but operate around 60% capacity, while top-performing salons consistently run closer to 85%.
 That difference isn’t talent or luck; it’s systems, follow-ups, and consistency.

-These 12 steps give you a clear, practical path for how to grow a hair salon business—bringing together visibility, bookings, retention, and smarter operations.
+These steps give you a clear, practical path for how to grow a hair salon business by improving visibility, capturing demand, and turning first-time visitors into repeat clients.

 And if you want support along the way, Zoca is designed to help quietly in the background, without adding complexity.
 Explore Zoca in a quick demo.